 WebEx is an online conferencing tool that has proven useful for both staff and faculty in the ConnSCU system.
 It enables you to meet with students or colleagues from wherever you are, home or office, as long as you have Internet access on your computer or have the WebEx mobile app installed for your iPhone, iPad, Android, or Blackberry.
 If you can get online, you can collaborate with others online, and share data, presentations, online demonstrations, etc.Faculty can use WebEx to bring guest speakers into their classrooms, hold virtual office hours, provide one-on-one or group tutorials, participate in committee work and much more.
 WebEx lectures or meetings can easily be recorded, and the video files can then be uploaded into Blackboard courses.
-Information for using ConnSCU's WebEx Server is available depending on if you are hosting a meeting or just attending a meeting.

 January 23, 2015: Cisco no longer supports Windows XP and will no longer provide fixes for any issue(s) with Windows XP that requires Microsoft changes.
 Cisco will be unable to fix the issue(s) because Microsoft no longer provides updates.
 To avoid any unwanted issue(s), Cisco strongly recommends that you upgrade to a supported version of Windows.